 The problem is generational.
 Parents and grandparents have no identification documents at all or only red ICs, although born and residing in Malaysia and entitled to citizenship”.

-Regardless of how far down this road the new home Ministry has gone or failed to go, these are the honest and pertinent terms in which the 100 reckoning of the ‘STATELESS INDIANS PROMISE’ should have been couched.
-And you know what Pakatan Harapan? … you can still come clean!
+Regardless of how far down this road of reform the new Home Ministry has gone or failed to go, these are the honest and pertinent terms in which the 100 day reckoning of the ‘STATELESS INDIANS PROMISE’ should have been couched.
+And you know what my dear Pakatan Harapan? … you can still come clean!
+In fact you must!

 According to FMT Dr Mahathir Mohamad has in the past described the Melaka Gateway port project as a sign that Najib’s former government was ceding sovereignty to China for short-term political gains.
 In an interview with South China Morning Post (SCMP) in March 2017, Mahathir is reported to have said, “We already have enough ports and the necessary infrastructure to attract tourists.
 This [Melaka Gateway] is unnecessary.”
 Indeed, while the economics of the port is questionable, there is no doubt of the strategic importance of the Malacca Straits to China.